Stantheman/fuse-colors/README.md

 # DESCRIPTION

-This script helps you to automatically append " | lolcat" to most commands.
+This script helps you by automatically appending " | lolcat" to most commands.

 I was in \#climagic on Freenode when "adprice" asked if there was a way to have bash automatically append " | lolcat" to all of his commands.
 The channel